jenkinsci/role-strategy-plugin/README.md

     Only jobs matching the pattern can be created.
 When granting `Job/Create` you should also grant `Job/Configure` and `Job/Read` otherwise you will be able to create new jobs but you will not be able to configure them.
 Global Permissions are not required.

 ![Managing roles](/docs/images/manageRoles.png)

+#### Permission Templates
+Permission Templates simplify the administration of roles when you need to maintain many roles with identical permissions but different patterns.
+Templates are only available for _Item Roles_.
+The permissions of roles based on a template can't be modified directly.
+Modifying the template will immediately modify the linked roles after saving the changes.

+Deleting a template that is still in use requires confirmation.
+In case you still delete it, the roles stay with the given permissions but the correlation to the template is removed.

 ### Assigning roles